marco-mart/Not-A-Team/problem.md

 ### 2.4 User Characteristics and Expectations

-Our users are anyone who can use the arrow keys, but really, anyone who is interested in our product.
+Our users are anyone who can use the arrow keys, but really, anyone who is interested in 2D platformers.
 **Describe your users and their abilities.**

 ### 2.5 Constraints
-I feel the constraings will mostly be limited to the operating system we chose.
+I feel the constraints will mostly be limited to the operating system we chose.
 As well as the computer architectures we choose and the minimum requirements we will reguire to build and play this software game.
 **Describe any constraints on your system.**

 ### 2.6 Assumptions and Dependencies

-Our systems depends on Unity.
+Our systems depend on Unity.
 The system should be able to run Unity.
 **Does your system depend on external software packages?
 System assumptions?
 If so, describe them.**

 ## Functional Requirements